 Noise: Due to the creative and collaborative nature of Studio 300, there is no guarantee of a silent atmosphere.
 All Studio 300 visitors are asked to be respectful of each other and of the Library’s Conduct Policy regarding noise.
 Studios are intended to be actively used with doors shut.

 Conduct: The Library Conduct Policy applies to activities in the Studio.
 Any violations of this policy may result in loss of Studio privileges and/or full library privileges.
-Treat your group, our staff, and other artists kindly.
+Treat your group, our staff, and other artists respectfully.

 Personal Belongings: Your personal items are your responsibility to monitor.
 Other people’s personal items are to be respected.